 In this case, two fundamental aspects were relevant for the resolution of the case:

-- On the one hand, that Collective Bargaining Agreements constitutes a conventional source that regulates the labour relationship and that applies to all companies included in its functional scope.
-As they are a mandatory provision, they must submit to and comply with the Constitution, the Law and the regulations.
+- On the one hand, Collective Bargaining Agreements constitutes a conventional source that regulates the labour relationship and that applies to all companies included in its functional scope.
+As they are a mandatory provision, they must submit to and comply with the Constitution, the Law and the regulations

 - On the other hand, the fact that the new agreement did actually include a complement that, although named ad personam instead of seniority was intended to replace it, so that the establishment of such a scale could have been avoided.